INFO: Fluorescence vs Phosphorescence vs Iridescence Did You Know...

 Iridescent example 1Iridescent example 2Iridescent example 3

 Iridescent/ Halo / Hi-lite / Interference - Iridescence is generally known as the property of certain surfaces which appear to change color as the angle of view changes, sometimes between two colors, and sometimes a whole rainbow.
-Iridescence may be seen commonly in soap bubbles and butterfly wings.
+Iridescence may be seen commonly in soap bubbles, feathers and butterfly wings.
 In paints it is caused by similar shiny smooth particles as pearlescent effects, only the particles have more than one reflective surface, and so the color of the paint changes depending on the angle of viewing.
 This is very popular in custom car paint jobs.
-Currently, the only paints we carry for fabric that truly meets this criterion are the Lumiere Halo or Hi-lite colors, also the pure Pearl Ex pigments in the Interference and Duo colors.
+Currently, the only paints we carry for fabric that truly meets this criterion are the Lumiere Halo or Hi-lite colors, also the pure Pearl Ex pigments in the Interference and Duo colors which can be added to any paint medium.
+This effect also does not exist in dyes, only paints and pigments.

 Customer Comments